 Q: What types of assistive technology does CAP provide?

-A: CAP provides assistive technology for employees, wounded Service members and members of the public who require access to information and computer technology, including telecommunication systems.
+A: CAP provides assistive technology for employees, wounded, ill and injuried Service members and members of the public who require access to information and computer technology, including telecommunication systems.
 For a comprehensive list, please refer to our Accommodations Solution section.